Josh-Cena/eslint-config-jc/docs/eslint-base/functions.md

 # Functions

+This page concerns styles for authoring functions, including the syntax for function declarations, arrow functions, and methods.

 ## When to create functions

 The guide is: **do not over-abstract**.
 For example, this kind of code produces unnecessary runtime overhead, and more importantly, mental burden: